 Damien has presented and published widely and is Editor-in-chief for the journal Resources.
 He serves on the Circular Economy Expert Working Group for the Australian Academy of Technology and Engineering and is currently Theme Leader for Battery Supply Chain Integrity within the Cooperative Research Centre for Future Battery Industries.

-Power, Politics & Policy Design for a Sustainable CE
+Power, Politics & Policy Design

 Law & Regulatory Governance